 So why is it important to know your credit score?

-Well, it's going to help you in the next steps.
+Well, it's going to help you with the next steps.

-You may already have a way to check your credit score, but if not, I highly recommend Credit Sesame.
+You may already have a way to check your credit score, but if not, try these free options:

 Negotiate Lower Interest Rates